0xlkda/resume/resume.md

 #### Since 2013

-He worked for many companies in various business domains, including e-commerce, Agency, Marketing, Accounting and Business Management, SAAS.
+He worked for many companies in various business domains, including saas, agency, e-commerce, marketing, accounting and business management.

-He used a bunch of tech stacks, read and wrote many languages from JavaScript, PHP, Go, C#, and deep into Assembly without fear.
+He used a bunch of tech stacks, read and wrote many languages from JavaScript, PHP, C#, and deep into Assembly without fear.

 ### GOOD MOMENTS IN LIFE